Input

 Adds degree, minute & second symbols to the DM & DMS outputs, and removes the comma separator from the D output.

-Converts between different lat/long formats, OS National Grid formats, UTM and what3words.
+Converts between different lat/long formats, GB OS National Grid formats, UTM, Open Location Code (Google Plus Code) UK postcodes and GB counties (one way).

-Type or paste into the appropriate box and tap the button to the right of it.
+Type or paste into the Input box and tap the Convert button.
 Examples:

 dd mm.mmm ...
 N51 42.729 W000 24.853